ReneOlsthoorn/Ground/README.md

 ### Debugging with x64dbg:
 If you want to debug with x64dbg, also assemble FASM's listing.asm into listing.exe and put it in the FASM installation directory.
 Switch on the generateDebugInfo boolean in Program.cs and check if the used x64dbg folder is correct, because Ground will generate a x64dbg database file there.
-After compilation, you can load your .exe in x64dbg and you will see the original sourcecode in the comment column of the debugger.
+After compilation, you can load your .EXE in x64dbg and you will see the original sourcecode in the comment column of the debugger.
+Nice!

 ### Details on the memory model in Ground.
 The stack is 512k and is defined at the top of the generated assembly file.